Progress M-UM: Development

 On 15 January 2011, RKK Energia announced that its Scientific and Technical Council (NTS) had reviewed and approved the preliminary design of the Node Module and associated hardware, including a special version of the Progress cargo ship designated the Progress M-UM spacecraft module, intended for the delivery of the Node Module to the station.
 The space payload section for the Progress M-UM was dubbed KGCh.
 The Soyuz-2 launch vehicle was adapted for the launch of the Progress M-UM spacecraft module, originally envisioned to take place in 2012, then 2019.
-It was eventually signed for as completed in 2014 and kept in storage until processing and attachment with Prichal was started for launch in 2021.
+It was eventually signed off as completed in 2014 and kept in storage until processing and attachment with Prichal began for a launch in 2021.
 It is attached to the Prichal module by means of a newly developed transition compartment.

 The Prichal module was the second addition to the ROS in 2021.
 Earlier modules were delivered and added in a similar manner.
-Progress M-UM is similar in design to Progress DC-1 that delivered Pirs in 2001 and Progress M-MIM2 that delivered Poisk in 2009, but with navigational systems and avionics hardware taken from the Progress MS variant.
+Progress M-UM is similar in design to Progress DC-1, which delivered Pirs in 2001 and Progress M-MIM2, which delivered Poisk in 2009, but with navigational systems and avionics hardware taken from the Progress MS variant.